TinderCloneCOP4655/Tinder-Clone/README.md

 ### 2. Screen Archetypes

-* Login
+* Register - User can sign up for a new account.
+   * Upon Download/Reopening of the application, the user is prompted to create a new account to gain access to their profile information to be properly matched with another person.
-* Register - User signs up or logs into their account
+* Login - User can loging or logout out of their account.
    * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information to be properly matched with another person.
 * Messaging Screen - Chat for users to communicate (direct 1-on-1)
    * Upon swiping right, users are matched and message screen opens